 Generic Product Names

 A generic product name receives no protection whatsoever and is ineligible for federal trademark registration under any circumstances.
 If you intend to sell t-shirts under the name SHIRTZ, you would be unable to protect that name because it is merely the phonetic equivalent of the English language word “shirts,” which is the generic term for your products.
 The downside to choosing a generic name for your product is that you cannot stop your competitors from using the exact same name for their products.
-But, the good news (if you can call it that) is that you never have to worry about being sued for trademark infringement and you don’t have to spend any money conducting a trademark search or obtaining a federal trademark registration.
+But, the good news (if you can call it that) is that you never have to worry about being sued for trademark infringement and you don’t have to spend any money conducting a federal trademark search or obtaining a United States trademark registration.

 Descriptive Product Names